-Welcome!
-We meet at 4pm the first Tuesday of each month (except Memorial and Labor Day) at the BRAND NEW Venice Library on the island. at 300 Nokomis Avenue South.
+Welcome to our website!
+We meet at 3pm the first Tuesday of each month (except Memorial and Labor Day) on Zoom.
 We have some great speakers. and would LOVE to have you join us and our next meeting.
 Newcomers are always welcome!

 We start with an open question and answer period for about 30 minutes with Scott Rhude, owner of Scott's Computers, and Bruce Brunette, our President.
 All questions are welcome, including those about smart devices such as smart phones, iPads, etc. We then have an invited speaker.
 We have free WiFi for our meetings.
 Also, here's a link to our facebook page.
 Please join and then make comments or suggestions.